-Dear Mr. Cazier,
+Dear Ms. Carter,

-On behalf of Holcim (US) Inc. (Holcim), please find enclosed one copy of the Final 2024 Groundwater Monitoring Report, which summarizes analytical results for groundwater samples collected on March 27, 2024.
+On behalf of Holcim (US) Inc. (Holcim), please find enclosed one copy of the Final 2025 Groundwater Monitoring Report, which summarizes analytical results for groundwater samples collected on March 11, 2025.

-The 2024 sampling results indicate that except for sulfate in monitoring well MW-13, concentrations of all analytes measured in the two downgradient wells, MW-7 and MW-13, were below respective numeric protection levels.
+The 2025 sampling results indicate that concentrations of all analytes measured in the two downgradient wells, MW-7 and MW-13, were below respective numeric protection levels.

-Based on the March 2024 sampling results that indicate there is no discernible impact from CKD, annual groundwater monitoring will resume unless future results require increased monitoring frequency.
+Based on the March 2025 sampling results that indicate there is no discernible impact from CKD, annual groundwater monitoring will resume unless future results require increased monitoring frequency.